tielyrr/3402_Kaggle/README.md

 **Conclusions**
 SVM is a viable option for forest fire prediction.

-In the future, trying a simple deep learning model may do the trick.
+In the future, trying a simple deep learning model may work with a larger and more variable dataset.

 **How to reproduce results**